 Fields loves that theatre has the potential to take on many forms and be used in a variety of ways.
 "It is such a flexible, ever-changing and dynamic art form," she says.
 "There's so much that one might imagine when one thinks of a theatrical production."

 And now as a visiting assistant professor of theatre, she invites Whitworth students to explore this variety.
 She has directed two very different plays at Whitworth in 2018, starting with the swashbuckling adventure epic Argonautika.
-Continuing this weekend is the heartwarming musical The Spitfire Grill, "a beautiful play about redemption and hope and learning to see past some of our prejudices," according to Fields.
+The fall musical was the heartwarming The Spitfire Grill, "a beautiful play about redemption and hope and learning to see past some of our prejudices," according to Fields.